HoGentTIN/linux-training-hogent/modules/raspberrypi/030_raspberrypi_theory.md

 ![](assets/raspberrypi_downloads.png)

-This download may take a couple minutes to complete\...
+This download may take a couple minutes to complete...

 ![](assets/raspberrypi_downloading.png)